NaoHTWK/HTWKVision/README.md

 The shared library can be easily integrated into you build system.

-It depends on Caffe.
-For execution on Nao v5 the optimized Caffe fork from https://github.com/tkalbitz/caffe is recommended.

-The network weights for the object classifier are not part of this release.

-A code release of the full suite of tools to label images and train new object classifier nets is being prepared.

-Teams interested in our pre-trained nets may contact naohtwk@gmail.com for further information.
+It has no external dependencies.

-A C++14 compatible compiler is needed to run the software.
+A C++11 compatible compiler is needed to run the software.

 ## LICENSE

-Copyright (c) 2018 Nao-Team HTWK.
+Copyright (c) 2015 Nao-Team HTWK.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions